Red Hot Chili Peppers: 1990–1993: Blood Sugar Sex Magik, fame, and Frusciante's first departure

 Frusciante was troubled by fame, and began falling out with Kiedis.
 He isolated himself and developed a secret heroin addiction.
 In an appearance on Saturday Night Live, he performed off-key; Kiedis believed he wanted to sabotage the performance.
 Frusciante abruptly quit after a show in Tokyo in May 1992.
 He returned to Los Angeles and spent years living in squalor, struggling with addiction.

-The Chili Peppers contacted guitarist Dave Navarro, who had just split from Jane's Addiction, but Navarro was involved in his own drug problems.
-After failed auditions with Zander Schloss, Arik Marshall of Los Angeles band Marshall Law was hired, and the Chili Peppers headlined the Lollapalooza festival in 1992.
-Marshall also appeared in the music videos for "Breaking the Girl" and "If You Have to Ask", as well as the Simpsons episode "Krusty Gets Kancelled".
+The Chili Peppers contacted Dave Navarro to replace Frusciante.
+Navarro had just split from Jane's Addiction, but he was involved in drug problems too.
+After failed auditions with Zander Schloss, they hired Arik Marshall of the Los Angeles band Marshall Law, and headlined the Lollapalooza festival in 1992.
+Marshall appeared in the music videos for "Breaking the Girl" and "If You Have to Ask", as well as the Simpsons episode "Krusty Gets Kancelled".
 In September 1992, the Chili Peppers performed "Give It Away" at the MTV Video Music Awards.
 They were nominated for seven awards, winning three, including Viewer's Choice.
-In February 1993, they performed "Give It Away" at the Grammy Awards, and the song won the band their first Grammy - "Best Hard Rock Performance With Vocal" - later that evening.
+In February 1993, they performed "Give It Away" at the Grammy Awards, and the song won the band their first Grammy, Best Hard Rock Performance With Vocal.

-The Chili Peppers dismissed Marshall as he was too busy to attend rehearsals.
-They held auditions for new guitarists, including Buckethead, whom Flea felt was not right for the band.
-Guitarist Jesse Tobias of the Los Angeles band Mother Tongue was briefly hired, but dismissed due to poor chemistry.
+The Chili Peppers dismissed Marshall and held auditions for a new guitarist, including Buckethead, whom Flea felt was not right for the band.
+Jesse Tobias of the Los Angeles band Mother Tongue was briefly hired, but dismissed due to poor chemistry.
 However, Navarro said he was now ready to join the band.
 In August 1993, the non-album single "Soul to Squeeze" was released and featured on the soundtrack to the film Coneheads.
 The song topped the Billboard US Modern Rock chart.